avary/stoolap/docs/_docs/architecture/transaction-isolation.md

 1. A commit timestamp is assigned to the transaction
 2. All changes become visible to other transactions (based on their isolation level)
 3. The transaction is removed from the active transactions list
+4. If a transaction-specific isolation level was set, it reverts to the session default

 ### Rolling Back a Transaction